 The other important thing about blackening fish (or any meat for that matter) is NOT HAVING THE FIRE DEPARTMENT VISIT YOU.

 You need to get the pan very very hot.
 Smoking hot.
 So if your smoke alarm is set up to send alerts to the fire department, well…you should do this outside.
 Even when it’s cold outside.
 Lesson learned!

 Fortunately our friend Gord is on the local fire department so instead of a bill, I received a gift.

 Thanks Gord and Rose!

 Anyway, moving on…..

 Fish are delicate and shouldn’t be over cooked.
-You don’t want the pieces to be too large.
+And you don’t want the pieces to be too large.
 1-2 inches by 3-4 inches is perfect for a taco.
 Depending on the size of the tortilla, you would use 2 – 3 pieces per taco.

-This time I had some fresh sliced cucumber, green onion, carrot, onion and cabbage slaw, jalapeno and a cream sauce.
+Lay the fish in the taco shell then top with cabbage slaw, pickled jalapeno and a lime cream sauce (called Lime Crema).
 And fresh cilantro!
 Most important to me, least important to Mr. H who is one of those people to whom cilantro tastes like soap.

 Right before serving you can slightly grill your tortillas over a gas burner or on the bbq.
-This warms them up so they are easier to wrap and it gives them a little charred look and flavour.
+This warms them up so they’re easier to wrap and it gives them a little charred look and flavour.